How to Email Receipts and Bills to QuickBooks

 1. What is QuickBooks?

 QuickBooks, developed by Intuit, is the accounting software behind most small businesses in the United States.
-With over 7 million users across all its products and roughly 80% of its customer base in the US, it's the default choice for freelancers, contractors, and SMBs who need invoicing, expense tracking, and tax prep in one place.
+It's the default choice for freelancers, contractors, and SMBs who need invoicing, expense tracking, and tax prep in one place.

-QuickBooks Online (QBO) is the cloud-based version with approximately 5.3 million subscribers worldwide.
+QuickBooks Online (QBO) is Intuit's flagship cloud accounting platform, with a global Online Ecosystem that generated $8.3 billion in revenue in Intuit's fiscal year 2025 (up 20% year over year).
 It handles invoicing, expense tracking, bank reconciliation, tax preparation, payroll, and financial reporting.
 If you use QBO—and if you run a small business in the US, there's a good chance you do—you need a reliable way to get receipt images into your books.

 One of QBO's most useful features is email-based receipt forwarding.
-Each QBO company file gets a unique email address ending in @qbodocs.com that you can forward receipt and invoice emails to.
-QuickBooks automatically extracts the key details using OCR and adds the receipt to your books.
-This guide covers everything about that feature.
+Each QBO company file gets a unique forwarding address.
+Current US help shows addresses ending in @assist.intuit.com, while older Intuit pages and many existing accounts still reference @qbodocs.com .
+You can forward receipt and bill files to the exact address shown in your company.
+QuickBooks extracts key details with OCR and places the document in the review flow.
+This guide covers the feature.

 - 3.Emails sent to this address are processed by QuickBooks' OCR engine, which extracts the vendor name, date, amount, and last four card digits